CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Running Nextflow pipelines can sometimes be quite compute-intensive and may require downloading large volumes of data such as databases and singularity images.
-This can take a while and may not even work successfully in case of downloading singularity images on Puhti.
+This can take a while and may not even work successfully for the first time when downloading multiple Apptainer/Singularity images or databases on Puhti.

 You can do the following basic preparation steps before running your Nextflow pipeline:

 - Copy singularity images from your local workspace to your project folder on Puhti.
-Pay attention to the singularity cache directory (i.e., `SINGULARITY_CACHEDIR` or some other name given by your software tool) which is usually `$HOME/.singularity/cache`.
+Pay attention to the singularity cache directory (i.e., `SINGULARITY_CACHEDIR` or some other name given by your software tool) which is usually `$HOME/.singularity/cache`. `$HOME directory space is only 10 GB on Puhti.
 - Move all your raw data to your project directory (`/scratch/<project name>`) on Puhti.
 - Clone the GitHub repository of your pipeline to your scratch directory and then run your pipeline.